vaibhavpathak007/FeignClientDemo/README.md

 # Feign Client Demo

-Simple demo implementation of Feign Clinet
+Simple demo implementation of Feign Client with Fallback.

 ## Services

-There are two services as follows:
+There are three services as follows:

 ```bash
 1. math-service - Which has add, multiply and square as endpoint